pkar70/MyLibs/pkar.StructList/README.md

     Function GetFileDate() As Date
     Function IsObsolete(iDays As Integer)
     Sub MaintainCopy(folderForCopy As String)   // since 1.4.0
+    UseBak As Boolean // since 1.6.0; if TRUE, .Save creates .bak file Function SaveTemp(Optional bIgnoreNulls As Boolean = False) As Boolean // since 1.6.1

 ## proxies for internal list